-There they can cause severe ailments, such as non-alcoholic fatty liver diseases, type 2 diabetes, and cardiovascular diseases (Bray et al. 200725).
+They can cause severe ailments, such as non-alcoholic fatty liver diseases, type 2 diabetes, and cardiovascular diseases (Bray et al. 200725).

 Since the liver is the first organ to deposit visceral fat, they significantly favor metabolic diseases such as insulin resistance.

-8. Intermittent Fasting Works Against Insulin Resistance
+8. Fights Insulin Resistance

 In the 1960s, physicians already knew about the effectiveness of fasting as a treatment for insulin resistance (Jackson et al. 196926).